 The Environmental Protection Agency (EPA) recommends exhaust ventilation if a garage is attached to a residence.
 Furthermore, they recommend 100 CFM for ducted exhaust fans and 80 CFM for unducted exhaust fans as a standard for continuous ventilation.

-Even though solitary garages are classified as non-habitable spaces, garages are frequently used.
+Even though detached garages are classified as non-habitable spaces, they are frequently used.
 Many people, for example, use their garage as a gym, a workshop, and a laundry area.

 When putting your garage to practical use, ensure it is properly aired.
 The EPA also recommends fans as an alternative to an exhaust system, as long as they are operated anytime the garage is occupied and for at least one hour afterward.

-If you want even more tips and insights, watch this video called “Kitchen Rangehood Ventilation Solutions” from the Efficiency Matrix YouTube Channel.
+If you want even more tips and insights, watch the “Kitchen Rangehood Ventilation Solutions” video from the Efficiency Matrix YouTube Channel.

 Frequently asked questions (FAQ)